Hazem-M-Abdelaziz/vector_v1/README.md

 ## 🔤 Full guide to setup and use the project

 ### 1. First of all you need to establish the ROS 2 subnetwork for the project, this version uses local pc as a master connected to the logitech set and sends controlling commands for the vehicle which has a rpi mounted as the slave.
-   So both of them needs to be connected to the same local network to be visible to each others.
+   So both of them needs to be connected to the same local network to be visible to each other.
 - OS used for both edges:
   ```
   Distributor ID:	Ubuntu